The Time Value Of Our Home

 Time value - the relationship between price and timing

-An extremely important and major element to consider when deciding how to price our home on the market from the outset: correct pricing versus overly ambitious pricing, is the relationship between price and timing, in that price can affect timing, and timing can affect price.
+There is an inherent relationship between price and timing, as far as a property on the market is concerned; in that price can affect timing, and timing can affect price.
 This is referred to as the time value of a property on the market.

 Time is an ally of the buyer and an enemy of the seller